A Non-Parametric Sensitivity Analysis for Bounding Bias in Hybrid Control Trials: Simulation Study

 Simulations show that even in the presence of bias, HCTs can improve trial efficiency compared to underpowered RCTs.
 Across all simulated scenarios, power is always improved when an RCT is supplemented with external data.
 Note that this may not always be the case, especially if the external data is more different from the RCT control data than simulated, in which case it is possible that any gains in efficiency will be negated by large biases.
 However, in scenarios where the bias bound $B$ is estimated to be relatively large to the point that there is little benefit to using external controls, the contour plots and critical causal gaps described in Section \ref{sec3} would likely return results that advise researchers to proceed with a pure RCT analysis.
 As a result, it is unlikely that there would be many scenarios in which the sensitivity analysis results in worsened underpowering of trials (as researchers would simply use the RCT analysis, resulting in the same power).
 We also see that the amount of external data is also important as the dotted lines pull further away from their respective solid lines as the external sample size grows, aligning from findings from figure \ref{fig:bias} where larger external sample sizes result in an increase in $b$.
 However, in our simulated scenarios it seems as though this is usually offset by the gains in efficiency from the external data.

-Focusing on the sample size needed to reach $80\%$ power, it can be seen that roughly 160 participants are needed for a pure RCT analysis.
-However, using an HCT combined with sensitivity analysis, this number is roughly halved in the best simulated scenario (500 external sample size with favorable bias).
-This reduction varies throughout scenarios depending on the direction of bias and ratio of data, but there was always at least a $10\%$ reduction in the required RCT sample size (smallest reduction when external sample size is 100 or 500 with unfavorable bias).
-There seems to be a benefit to increasing the size of external controls from 100 to 500, but efficiency only slightly increases (no bias) or slightly decreases (bias) when increasing the external controls from 500 to 1000 (a result of the increase in size of bias).
+Focusing on the sample size needed to reach $80\%$ power, it can be seen that roughly 170 participants are needed for a pure RCT analysis.
+However, using an HCT combined with sensitivity analysis, this number is roughly halved in the best simulated scenario (1000 external sample size with favorable bias).
+This reduction varies throughout scenarios depending on the direction of bias and ratio of data, but there was always at least a $10\%$ reduction in the required RCT sample size (smallest reduction when external sample size is 100 or 1000 with unfavorable bias).
+There seems to be a benefit to increasing the size of external controls from 100 to 500, but efficiency only slightly increases or slightly decreases when increasing the external controls from 500 to 1000 (a result of the increase in size of bias and standard error of the bias bound as seen in Section \ref{sec:biasbound}).
 Therefore, it is not crucial to have large amounts of external data.
 In fact, even when the external sample size is only 100, there are already visible gains in efficiency.
 This is especially important when considering rare disease or small population research where data is already scarce, potentially limiting the amount of available external data.